 Much of the work he undertakes is privately funded, although he remains committed to legal aid defence work, and our Director of Clerking, Julian Campbell, is always happy to discuss the possibility of Orlando being instructed on this basis.

-He was appointed Head of Chambers at 2 Hare Court in October 2009.
+He served as Head of Chambers at 2 Hare Court between October 2009 and October 2013.

 |Case name||R v Steele|